hangrybear666/10-devops-bootcamp__kubernetes/README.md

 kubectl apply -f k8s/node-app-deployment.yaml
 ```

-f.
-Since your ip will differ from mine and also the docker-compose variant and depends on the minikube cluster configuration, we have to exec a shell in the node-app pod and replace `localhost` in `index.html` with our minikube ip and the port with our loadbalancer nodeport
+#### f.
+Since your ip will differ from mine and also the docker-compose variant and depends on the minikube cluster configuration

+We have to exec a shell in the node-app pod and replace `localhost` in `index.html` with our minikube ip and the port with our loadbalancer nodeport
 ```bash
 NODE_APP_POD_NAME=$(kubectl get pods --no-headers -o custom-columns=":metadata.name" | grep "node-app")
 kubectl exec -it $NODE_APP_POD_NAME -- /bin/sh